Uncydave/CST363-Project1/README.md

 # CST363-Project1

-## FULLSQL.zip has the table data withtthe insert statements and the tables
+## FULLSQL.zip has the table data with the insert statements and the tables
 ## The Web Subfolder has the Web-App
+## Part1DocumentationComplete.pdf is the one page Document with Part1 Deliverables